 Voter Information for All 50 States

 These links provide voter registration forms, absentee ballot forms*, and election information.
 All states differ, but absentee ballots must be requested at least a week and sometimes 10 days in advance of Election Day if you prefer voting in your home community.
-Check your home state's policies via the link below.
+Check your home state's policies via the links at the bottom of the site.

 - U.S. Vote Foundation with Absentee Ballot Request and Voter Registration Services for All U.S. Voters in All States at Home and Abroad: www.usvotefoundation.org